Víctor Robles: 2024

 On June 4, 2024, Robles signed a major league contract with the Seattle Mariners.
 He became the team's leadoff hitter by the end of July and played all three outfield positions, often filling in for Julio Rodríguez in center field.
 On August 12, he signed a two-year, $9.75 million extension with the Mariners, with a $9 million club option for 2027.
 Robles had one of the most productive stretches of his big league career with the Mariners in 2024, batting .328 with 4 home runs and 30 stolen bases in 77 games.
 His only caught stealing attempt with Seattle came on a failed steal of home on September 17.
-In his next plate appearance, he was hit by a Luis Gil pitch, injuring his right index finger.
-Robles briefly laughed with Gil before the injury forced him out of the game, a blowout loss to the New York Yankees.
+In his next plate appearance, he was hit by a Luis Gil pitch, injuring his right index finger which forced him out of the game, a blowout loss to the New York Yankees.

 2025

 Robles was the Mariners' Opening Day right fielder in 2025.
 On April 6, he made a diving catch into the netting in foul territory at Oracle Park.
-He dislocated his left shoulder on the play and allowed the eventual winning run to advance into scoring position.
+He dislocated his left shoulder on the play and the eventual winning run tagged up and advanced into scoring position on the play.
 Within days, Robles was placed on the 10-day injured list and ruled out for at least 12 weeks.
 He said he did not regret making the catch.

 On a minor league rehab assignment with the Triple-A Tacoma Rainiers in August, Robles was ejected after he threw his bat at Las Vegas Aviators pitcher Joey Estes.
 Estes' previous pitch was inside and almost hit Robles, who had been hit by five pitches in his previous 15 times at bat.
 MLB announced a 10-game suspension for Robles for throwing his bat.
 He appealed the suspension, which was reduced to 7 games.
 Robles was officially activated from the injured list on August 23 and began serving his suspension on August 29.
 He hit his only home run of the season on September 19 in a win over the Houston Astros.
 The next night, Robles made a diving catch to start a game-ending double play in another win in Houston.
 He finished 2025 batting .245/.281/.330 with one home run and 6 stolen bases in 32 games.

 Robles dealt with a left shoulder injury at the end of the season but started for the Mariners in the American League Division Series.